varuntaak/mongate/README.md

 # mongate [![Build Status](https://secure.travis-ci.org/varuntaak/mongate.png?branch=master)](http://travis-ci.org/varuntaak/mongate)

+Kick start your nodejs app with mongate.

-mongate is inspired by need of having a high level apis to communicate to node-mongodb-native apis.
+mongate is inspired by need of having high level apis to communicate to node-mongodb-native apis.
 This removes all the complexity and clutters to access mongodb natively.

 ## Documentation